-The Department should formalise the institutional arrangements and multi-stakeholder co-ordination in legislation.
-Provision for the establishment of this directorate with the office of the Regional Manager and the definition of the role of this office should be adopted for the artisanal and small-scale mining framework.
+The Department should formalise the institutional arrangements and multi-stakeholder co-ordination in relation to legislation.
+Provision for the establishment of this directorate within the office of the Regional Manager and the definition of the role of this office should be adopted for the artisanal and small-scale mining framework.